brianbegy/brianbegy/ourteam.md

 - We talk about any issues of common interest.
     - e.g. "Remember, I'm off all next week so if you need me, get me before 3."

+## PRs
+- Code reviewing should be considered a high-priority task.